 Epidemiology of CRPS

-Understanding the epidemiology of complex regional pain syndrome (CRPS) can provide valuable insights into the incidence, gender and age distribution, as well as the regional distribution of this condition.
+Understanding the epidemiology of complex regional pain syndrome (CRPS) can provide valuable insights into the incidence, gender, age distribution, and regional distribution of this condition.

 The incidence of CRPS varies across different studies and geographical locations.
 In the United States, the estimated incidence is around 5.5 cases per 100,000 person-years.
 This highlights the significance of CRPS as a relatively rare pain disorder.